enki404/enki404.github.io/README.md

 layout: page
 ---

-## Hi:

-All content on this website is interest-based.
+All contents on this website are based on personal interests.
 My current research interests include:
 * Numerical simulation/modeling
 * Soil mechanics
 * Geographic information system